thomasloven/nextrevo-mod/README.md

 Prusa support is excellent as always, and a new cartridge is on its way, but this made me decide to just Leroy Jenkins it and cut off the connector from my only Prusa thermistor.

-And now for the really scarry part.
+And now for the really scary part.
 Did you know it's really really REALLY hard to solder heater block wires?
 Like impossible, because they are aluminium?

 Turns out the thermistor wires are not, and can be soldered freely.
 The woven insulation can't easily be peeled, but it can be pushed back slightly and held in place with a bobby pin or something while soldering.
 It then closes up nicely.